 When a change is detected, the admin can view what the changes are using the diff-view.

 You can apply filters and view reports on a particular device or a device group.
-For example: If you want to view changes made in a cisco device group, you can apply filters and view the change report on cisco devices alone.
-Network Configuration Manager also enables users to export reports in a PDF format thereby enabling users to analyze reports during their convenient time.
+For example, if you want to view changes made in a Cisco device group, you can apply filters and view a change report on Cisco devices alone.
+Network Configuration Manager also enables users to export reports in PDF format.